 We offer screening so we can find aneurysms early and monitor or treat them.
 This greatly reduces the chances of the aneurysm causing serious problems.

 Men over 65 who have not previously been screened or diagnosed with an aneurysm can request a scan by contacting their local programme directly on: 0191 445 2554

 The North East of England and North Cumbria AAA screening programme is run from The Queen Elizabeth Hospital, you will be invited to a local clinic for an ultra sound scan.
 Our centre covers the area from North Yorkshire to Berwick and North Cumbria.

-Click here for a leaflet with more information on the AAA screening process (EXTERNAL LINK) or here for accessible AAA screening process leaflets
+Click here for a leaflet with more information on the AAA screening process (EXTERNAL PDF LINK) or here for accessible AAA screening process leaflets